cfw-guide/ios.cfw.guide/docs/en_US/guides/types-of-jailbreak.md

 The only downside to an untethered jailbreak is that if something goes wrong, it could very well result in a bootloop requiring you to restore your device via iTunes or Finder (macOS Catalina or newer).
 The likelihood of this happening is _low_, but is indeed possible.

-A few examples of untethered jailbreaks are [p0sixspwn](installing-p0sixspwn) and Pangu9.
+A few examples of untethered jailbreaks are <router-link to="/installing-p0sixspwn">p0sixspwn</router-link> and Pangu9.

 ### Semi-Untethered Jailbreaks
 ---